limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ### Main Menu

-This page appeared interesting on the surface but the HTML source code offered a clue on how to proceed.
+This page appears interesting on the surface and the HTML source code offers a clue on how to proceed.

 ![mainmenu.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-4.png)

 Here's the source code.
-Noticed `/secretlogfile.php`?
+Notice `/secretlogfile.php`?

 ![mainmenu.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-5.png)

-Navigating to the page got me redirected back to `/login.php`.
+Navigating to the page redirects back to `/login.php`.
 No luck there.
-At least, it gave me the idea to look at the HTML source code closer for further hints.
+At least, it gives me the idea to look at the HTML source code closer for further hints.

 ### Login Page

-Indeed, if you look at the HTML source code of `/login.php`, something stood out.
+Indeed, if you look at the HTML source code of `/login.php`, something stands out.

 ![login.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-6.png)